-- 2.1 The Insurer, having agreed to be bound in accordance with the terms of this Agreement, may issue Policies incepting at any time on or after the Commencement Date and before the Run-off Date to Firms on the terms set out in this Agreement. - 2.2 The Insurer agrees to participate in the ARP in accordance with the terms of Schedule 1 and the Rules, to participate in the arrangements contemplated under Rule 15 in accordance with the terms set out in Schedule 6, and to comply with the Binding Authority in (or substantially in) the form set out in Schedule 8. - 2.3 Each Policy issued by the Insurer shall provide cover which complies at all times during the currency of the Policy (subject to clause 4.2) with the Minimum Terms in force on the date on which: - (a) the Policy incepts; or - (b) is renewed. - 2.4 The Insurer shall issue (or procure the issuing of) a Certificate in the form set out in Part A or Part B of Schedule 5 (as the case may require) to each Firm in respect of each Policy issued (or renewed) to that Firm by the Insurer within 20 business days of the inception (or renewal) of the Policy. - 2.5 Clause 2.3 shall not limit the right of the Insurer to issue any policy of insurance to a Firm in addition to (and without prejudice to the terms of) any Policy required under the Rules to be held by that Firm. - 2.6 The Insurer may underwrite Policies jointly with one or more other insurers, provided that each insurer underwriting any such Policy is a Qualifying Insurer at the date on which the Policy incepts, and provided that the Policy is fully underwritten by Qualifying Insurers.
+- 2.1 The Insurer, having agreed to be bound in accordance with the terms of this Agreement, may issue Policies incepting at any time on or after the Commencement Date and before the Run-off Date to Firms on the terms set out in this Agreement. - 2.2 The Insurer hereby enters into the ARP Master Policy on the terms set out in Schedule 2 and thereby underwrites the ARP Policies and participates in the ARP in accordance with the terms of Schedule 1 and the Rules.
+The Insurer agrees to comply with the Binding Authority in (or substantially in) the form set out in Schedule 7. - 2.2 2.3 Each Policy issued by the Insurer shall provide cover which complies at all times during the currency of the Policy (subject to clause 4.24.1) with the Minimum Terms in force on the later of the date on which: - (a) the Policy incepts; - (b) (a) any extension to the Policy incepts Period takes effect; or - (c) (b) the Policy is renewed or replaced. - 2.3 2.4-The Insurer shall issue (or procure the issuing of) a certificate in the form set out in Part A or Part B of Schedule 53 (as the case may require) to each Firm in respect of each Policy issued (or, renewed or replaced or where the Policy Period is extended (as the case may be) to that Firm by the Insurer within 20 business days of the such inception (or, extension, renewal) or replacement of the Policy. - 2.4 2.5 Clause 2.32.2 shall not limit the right of the Insurer to issue any policy of insurance to a Firm in addition to (and without prejudice to the terms of) any Policy required under the Rules to be held by that Firm. - 2.5 2.6 The Insurer may underwrite Policies jointly with one or more other insurers, provided that each insurer underwriting any such Policy is a QualifyingParticipating Insurer at the date on which the Policy incepts, and provided that the Policy is fully underwritten by QualifyingParticipating Insurers.